John Hodgson (Australian politician): Arrival in Melbourne

-According to his great, great grand daughter, Hodgson was born at Studley, Wadworth, Yorkshire in 1799 to William and Mary Hodgson.
-The Re-member database puts his birthplace in the small west Yorkshire village of Wadsworth.
+According to his great-great-granddaughter, Hodgson was born in 1799 at Studley, Wadworth, Yorkshire, to William and Mary Hodgson.
+The Re-member database indicates his birthplace as the small west Yorkshire village of Wadsworth.

-Studley in Wadworth, and therefore its use in Melbourne, probably draws on the now World Heritage site of Studley Royal Park Yorkshire, famous for the gardens developed over a hundred years from 1716 by the Aislabie family.
-The gardens were a popular tourist destination during the 19th century.
+Studley in Wadworth, and therefore its use in Melbourne, likely draws inspiration from the now World Heritage site of Studley Royal Park Yorkshire, renowned for the gardens developed over a hundred years from 1716 by the Aislabie family.
+These gardens were a popular tourist destination during the 19th century.

-The oral source says he and his wife, Annie Buckley Hodgson, with three sons and three daughters arrived in Sydney, Australia in 1837.
-Later that year they settled in Melbourne.
+The oral source states that John Hodgson, along with his wife Annie Buckley Hodgson and their three sons and three daughters arrived in Sydney, Australia, in 1837.
+They settled in Melbourne later that year.

-In 1837 a passenger of the same name is reported travelling from Launceston to Sydney on the wooden paddle steamer James Watt.
+In 1837, a passenger with the same name is reported to have travelled from Launceston to Sydney on the wooden paddle steamer James Watt.
 Image of James Watt.
 Almost a year later, on the same vessel, a Hodgson is recorded taking passage for Port Phillip.